juanhuttemann/pike13-mcp-server/README.md

 - **1 Prompt** for common workflows
 - **Stdio transport** for direct Claude Desktop integration
 - **Docker-based** deployment with minimal dependencies
+- **Tool filtering** via environment variable - load only the tool groups you need
 - Support for all Pike13 API operations

 ## Installation